 The website is no longer available, but you can view some of the resources that were gathered by accessing the Engaging for Change resources on the Atrium.

 30,000 feet was a group of community organization leaders and municipal staff who discussed collaboration and social planning.
 The group worked to explore a shared governance model, mechanisms for communication, and forms of accountability and data sharing between local non-profit organizations.
 They also considered what a social planning body, which looks across efforts at community impact might look like.
 This project later evolved into the Toward Common Ground project.

 Engaging for Change Speaker Series

 The Engaging for Change Speaker Series provided expert and practical conversations about how to engage and work with stakeholders.
 There were three events which were held in November and December of 2011.
-At the event, there were participants from the City of Guelph, 10 Carden, the Institute for Community Engaged Scholarship, and many community advocates and facilitators.
-The series was hosted by Barb Powell, the General Manager for Community Engagement with the City of Guelph, and Linda Hawkins, the Director of the Community Engaged Scholarship Institute and Research Shop.
+At the event, there were participants from the City of Guelph, 10 Carden, the Community Engaged Scholarship Institute, and many community advocates and facilitators.
+The series was hosted by Barb Powell, General Manager for Community Engagement with the City of Guelph, and Linda Hawkins, Director of the Community Engaged Scholarship Institute.
 The three talks were: